lopezdsr/sql-query/sqlref/sql_reference.template.md

 The string function `TS_EXP_ID_TO_STRING()` converts an ID to a string and the `TS_EXP_CONCAT()` function concatenates the result of two string expressions.

-For more details on each function see [Artifact creation functions](/docs/services/sql-query?topic=sql-query-artifact).
+For more information on each function see [Artifact creation functions](/docs/services/sql-query?topic=sql-query-artifact).

 <h4 id="stringConditionalExpression">stringConditionalExpression</h4>